These days, the game fits the name.

 The 2007 Patriots loaded up on wide receivers – deep threat Randy Moss, slot receiver Wes Welker, Donte Stallworth – began firing on the first possession of the season and didn’t stop until the last.
 Added angry fuel seemed to come from accusations of cheating in during the 2001 playoffs, the Spygate controversy.
 On their way to a record 589 points, Brady threw a record 50 touchdown passes and Moss caught a record 23 of them.

 Those records fell as they finished off a 16-0 regular season with a come-from-behind 38-35 win against the Giants.
-But the Giants took confidence from how they’d pressured Brady with their front four and had led most of the way.
+But the Giants took confidence from how they’d pressured Brady with their front four and had led most of the way in that game.
 That confidence carried them through playoff wins at Tampa Bay, Dallas (the last playoff game in Texas Stadium) and Green Bay (Ice Bowl II, the third coldest game in NFL history).

 The Patriots cruised into the Super Bowl, but didn’t look the obliterating Death Star they’d been during the regular season.
 Starting with an opening drive lasting 9:59, this year’s model of the Giants shortened the game as their predecessor had against Buffalo in Super Bowl XXV.
 And after New England took a 7-3 first quarter lead, the Giants pass rush, led by defensive ends Michael Strahan and Osi Umenyiora, began knocking around Brady like a piñata.